About me

-Patrick Lower is an independent photographer with a deep curiosity for the world's quieter moments — the misty ridge at dawn, the wet pavement after rain, the expression that crosses a face in between words.
+I'm an independent photographer with a deep curiosity for the world's quieter moments — the misty ridge at dawn, the wet pavement after rain, the expression that crosses a face in between words.

-His work spans four disciplines: nature and wildlife, travel and landscape, urban architecture, and intimate portraiture.
+My work spans four disciplines: nature and wildlife, travel and landscape, urban architecture, and intimate portraiture.
 While each category demands its own patience and approach, a common thread runs through all of it — an eye for light, and a belief that the most compelling photographs are often the ones that feel almost accidental.

 "I don't chase the obvious shot.
 I wait for the one that arrives when you've almost given up."

-He shares his process, travels, and behind-the-scenes work on Instagram and YouTube — an ongoing record of what it means to look carefully at the world.
+I share my process, travels, and behind-the-scenes work on Instagram and YouTube — an ongoing record of what it means to look carefully at the world.

 How I Work